DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

         fs.writeFileSync(path, `export const licenseKey = '${key}';`);
     }

-As shown above, if the `src/devextreme-license.ts` file is absent, the script creates it and assigns the value of the `DEVEXTREME_KEY` environment variable as the key enable value.
-Utilizing the `DEVEXTREME_KEY` variable is beneficial in CI; however, if you wish to use it locally, ensure that you initialize it with the license key value before executing the script.
+As shown above, if the `src/devextreme-license.ts` file is absent, the script creates it and assigns the value of the `DEVEXTREME_KEY` environment variable as the key value.
+Utilizing the `DEVEXTREME_KEY` variable is beneficial in CI: ensure that you initialize the license key value before executing the script.
+If you use the script locally, you can add the license key in the file after it is generated.

 [note] If you do not specify the `DEVEXTREME_KEY`, the key will be empty.